What happens to the house when a couple divorces/dissolves a civil partnership?

 - Apply to be joined in any mortgage possession proceedings being taken by the lender

-These rights come from the Family Law Act 1996 and apply to married couples and civil partners who live in the family home together.
+These rights come from the Family Law Act 1996 (UK) and apply to married couples and civil partners who live in the family home together.

 There are two steps to registering your home rights: